Stephanie Johnson (author)

 Stephanie Patricia Johnson MNZM (born 1961) is a poet, playwright, and short story writer from New Zealand.
 She lives in Auckland with her husband, film editor Tim Woodhouse, although she lived in Australia for much of her twenties.
 Many of her books have been published there, and her non-fiction book West Island, about New Zealanders in Australia, is partly autobiographical.

 Background

-Johnson was born in Auckland, New Zealand in 1961.
+Johnson was born in Auckland in 1961.

 Career

 Johnson has taught creative writing at the University of Auckland, the University of Waikato, Auckland University of Technology and Massey University.
 She co-founded the Auckland Writers' Festival with Peter Wells, and served as creative director and trustee.

+In 2025, it was reported that Johnson’s book, Obligate Carnivore, was disqualified from the 2026 Ockham New Zealand Book Awards because its cover was created using artificial intelligence.

 Published works

 Johnson has published novels, poetry, plays, and collections of short stories.